enioozaki/project_08_linux_server/README.md

 - A new window will pop up with the access to the server

 ### Update installed packages
-- In the SSH opened window, update the software source list
+- On the SSH opened window, update the software source list

 `sudo apt-get update`
 - Now update the software